nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### How does this change the token economics?

 The token economics will stay the same as they are, same goes for the reward algorithm.
-In practice the distribution of rewards will benefit more the operators who run open gateways.

 ### How are the rewards distributed?

+This depends on [design](./smoosh-faq.md#what-does-it-mean-for-nym-nodes-operators) chosen.
+In case of \#1, it will look like this:

 As each operator can choose what roles their nodes provide, the nodes which work as open gateways will have higher rewards because they are the most important to keep up and stable.
 Besides that the operators of gateways may be exposed to more complication and possible legal risks.

 The nodes which are initialized to run as mix nodes and gateways will be chosen to be on top of the active set before the ones working only as a mix node.

-We are considering to turn off the rewards for non-open gateways to incentivize operators to run the open ones.
-Mix nodes on 'standby' will not be rewarded (as they are not being used).

-The more roles an operator will allow their node to provide the bigger reward ratio which will have huge performance benefits for the end-users.
+I case we go with \#2, all nodes active in the epoch will be rewarded proportionally according their work.

+In either way, Nym will share all the specifics beforehand.

 ### How will be the staking and inflation after project Smoosh?

-We must run tests to see how many users pay.
-We may need to keep inflation on if not enough people pay to keep high quality gateways on in the early stage of the transition.
-That would mean keeping staking on for gateways.
-Staking will always be on for mix nodes.
+Nym will run tests to count how much payment comes from the users of the Mixnet and if that covers the reward payments.
+If not, we may need to keep inflation on to secure incentives for high quality gateways in the early stage of the transition.

 ### When project smooth will be launched, it would be the mixmining pool that will pay for the gateway rewards based on amount of traffic routed ?